junrenwang/foodflowproject/manuscript.md

 ## Discussion

 ### Comparing the models

-We compare the different model results: (1) NN and RF models both shows better prediction performance for larger trade flow.
+We compared the different model results.
+Among three models we employed, Random Forest showed the best prediction performance.
+We assume that the good performance of RF is due to (1) RF is good at deal with noise (2)   Also, NN and RF models both shows better prediction performance for larger trade flow.
-Random Forest shows better results than Neural Network and gravity model.

-###Limitations
+### Limitations

 There are several limitations in this study.
 Firstly, the distance used in this study is haversine distance.